uncoil/deploy-helper/README.md

 - Hit 'General' on the navigation menu near the top right
 - Under 'Keys', hit the copy button for the SSH Key, keep this tab open

+### Setup codeship/github deploy key
-Open a new tab, log into the 'strawhousedev' Github account (credentials in the developer vault of 1pass)
+- Open a new tab, log into the 'strawhousedev' Github account (credentials in the developer vault of 1pass)
 - Go to your project repository on github.com
 - hit the settings tab on the near the top right
 - hit 'Deploy Keys' on the navigation menu